Laurel van der Wal

-Laurel van der Wal (September 22, 1924 – August 13, 2009) was an American mechanical and aeronautical engineer and a specialist in the problems of crewed space flight.
+Laurel van der Wal (September 22, 1924 – August 13, 2009) was an American mechanical and aeronautical engineer and paved the way for crewed space flight.
 She is known for contributions to bioastronautics, specifically researching biological and medical aspects of human space flight.

 She developed and led Project MIA (Mouse-in-Able), which sent two mice into space in the nose cones of Thor-Able rockets and studied the psychological effects of U.S. space flight using mice as the test subjects.
 She also focused on the design of crewed spacecraft as well as escape and recovery systems for astronauts.

-She served on the Los Angeles Board of Airport Commissioners from 1961 to 1967 and during the 1970s worked for the RAND Corporation.

-She was named the Los Angeles Times's "1960 Woman of the Year in Science" for her contributions to the field.

-In 1961, the Society of Women Engineers awarded her their highest award, the Achievement Award, for contributions to bioengineering and bioastronautics.
+She was awarded the 1961 Society of Women Engineers highest award, the Achievement Award, for contributions to bioengineering and bioastronautics.
 When asked if she would want to go into space herself, she answered, "I'd go in a minute, if they'd let me."

 Early life and education

 Van der Wal was born in San Francisco, the daughter of Lillian and Richard van der Wal, both from Spokane, Washington.
 Her mother was a former teacher and an alumna of the University of Washington; her father was a businessman.
 She graduated from high school at age 15, and worked as a model, an art instructor, a deputy sheriff, a showgirl, a railroad switch tower operator, and a casino shill as a young woman.

 "I am impatient with people who do not make full use of all their capabilities," she explained in 1962.

 She admired pilots and hoped to earn a pilot license, but instead worked as an aircraft mechanic during World War II, at Hamilton Air Force Base.

-Van der Wal studied mechanical engineering at the University of California Berkeley, where she earned a Bachelor of Science degree in 1949, with honors.
+Van der Wal studied mechanical engineering at the University of California Berkeley, where she earned a Bachelor of Science degree in 1949, with honors (Tau Beta Pi Woman's Badge, Sigma Xi).